Code-Institute-Submissions/frejas_dice_game/README.md

 # Welcome to Freja's Dice Game #

-This project was made for the a project for Code Institue Interactive Frontend Development Milestone Project.
+This project was made for an assignment for Code Institue Interactive Frontend Development Milestone Project.
-The aim was to make a fun game in Javascript and completing the recommanded task.
+The aim was to make a fun game in Javascript and completing the recommanded tasks.

-This game is aimed at younger children with the intent that the whole family could play.
-Fraja's Dice Game is a simple dice game where a player rolls a die and the second player after seeing the resault from the first player, than can choose any dice to compete against.
-But the players can only use a dice once per round.
-So the game is about insuring enough points and using the right dice at that time.
+This game is aimed at younger children with the intent of the whole family to play.
+Freja's Dice Game is a simple dice game where two players compete against each other.
+Each player has 5 different dices which they can choose from and strategically roll to ensure the higher point.
+Once a die has been used it cannot be played again in that round meaning that the contestant needs to strategise for both the immediate round as well as the next ones.
+In short the game is about ensuring enough points while using the right die at the right time.

-When I first played the game, I noticed that the child who taught me, had troubles on choosing which dice to use.
-In this project, I added a help options which changes the border of the dice and show the percentage of the dice to win.
-This allowed me to show case more skill in Frontend Development.

 ## UX ##
-This project while aimed at completing a milestone project, it is made for family's so as such I wanted I friendly atmosphere!
+This milestone project gave me the opportunity to create a game that is meant for the whole family.
+The website as such is hence designed to be userfriendly for adults as well as children.
+Even thou the game itself is fairly straight forward it allows the contestant to challenge themselves and further develop their strategic analysis skills.
+And of course also beiong a fun game to play with kids all ages!

 ### As a Player ###

-* I wanted a fun game for the family or to play against the computer.
+* I wanted a fun game for the family.
-    * Rewarding game that insureance the player **wants** to come back and try again.
+    * A rewarding game that ensures the player **wants** to come back and try again.
 * A beautiful back drop with intuition gameplay for all ages.
     * The theme of the game is bright and pleaseing to look at while the actucal game play stands out.
-While there are lots of buttons on screen, the game insurances that the player can only use their buttons while there turn.
+While there are lots of buttons on screen, the game ensures that the player can only use their buttons while it's their turn.
 * Large buttons and ease of play.
-    * A clear understand on whos player board is which player.
+    * A clear understand on who's playerboard is which players.
-    * Highlights whos turn it is.
+    * Highlights who's turn it is.
 * Help function to understand the probability on which dice is the better option.
-    * The game is based on a stragy on which dice to use on which time.
+    * The game is based on a strategy on which die to use at what time.
 The help function enables the player to make better choices.
-    * For children: A simple boarder change of the dices allows to see which dice are better.
+    * For children: A simple boarder change of the dices allows the player to see which die gives you a better chance.
-    For Adults: The probabily for each dice choice is shown -side note: Adults want to work out the probablity and check against the app.
+    For Adults: The probability for each die choice is shown.

 ### As the programmer ###
-As the programmer, I wanted to show case a wide variaty of skills I have learnt through Interactive Frontend Development.
+As the programmer, I wanted to showcase a wide variety of skills I have learnt through Interactive Frontend Development.

-* Taking new inputs and appling throught out the DOM manipulation.
+* Taking new inputs and applying them through out the DOM manipulation.
 * Control of random function and applying functions to an Array.
-* Using DRY apporach and reusing function to many asspects through out the game.
+* Using DRY approach and reusing functions to many aspects throughout the game.
 * Applying mouse over and click functions for DOM manipulation, applying functions when needed.
-* Show case 'for loops' , 'if functions' and 'case functions' as well as creating a unqice function for a percentage function.
+* Show case 'for loops' , 'if functions' and 'case functions' as well as creating a unique percentage function.

 ## Features ##
-As this is for a 'Milestone Project' I wanted to show case a variaty of new skills and apply them in different sceros.
+As this is for a 'Milestone Project' I wanted to show case a variety of new skills and apply them in different scenarios.

 - Taking input and applying them throughtout the project:

     By taking new input from the player and changing DOM to show player play areas and show who is who.

     -Case: What happens if a player leaves their name blank?

     If a player leaves their name blank, a predetermanined 'Player 1' or 'Player 2' name will be the default.

-    -Demonstrates: This shows the programmer has the skills of manipulating DOM by adding innerHtml though javascript and Jquery, correct id and class names though HTML and CSS.
+    -Demonstrates: This shows the programmer has the skills of manipulating DOM by adding innerHtml through javascript and Jquery, correct id and class names though HTML and CSS.

 - Applying a 'Help' option

-    This project is based on a game of chance and which situation should you play which dice.
+    This project is based on a game of chance and which situation you should play which die.
-    Borders of the dice change on their percentage on winning and infomation of the probablity is displayed.
+    Borders around the die change based on their percentage on winning and information of the probablity is displayed.
     Case function and for loops were used in combination to achieve this.

     -case: If player one rolled a d8 and has a score of 4.
 Player 2 dice's boarders change to show which dice can beat that score and what probablity it has to win.

     -Demonstrates: By using 'this' values and giving it a variable name.
-Allows the programmer to pass it though multiply functions to give percentages and scores.
-While 'this' value can change instantly, the functions will adapt and different results can be observed though out the game play.
+Allows the programmer to pass it through multiply functions to give percentages and scores.
+While 'this' value can change instantly, the functions will adapt and different results can be observed throughout the game play.